Codeception/codeception.github.com/_posts/2012-02-15-unit-testing.markdown

 {% endhighlight %}

-The only uninformative piece is 'If I execute lambda-function... '.
-We can't fetch code from the function and demonstrate it.
-Apart from this fact, we can say that the 'create' method is fully described.
+We can say that the 'create' method is fully described by this text.

 ## Conclusion